danielwohlgemuth/mulesoft-developer-i-study/week-02/README.md

-# Week 2: API Design (RAML)
+# Week 2: API Design (OAS)

 ## Learning Goals
-- Learn to define APIs using RAML 1.0 specification syntax.
+- Learn to define APIs using OpenAPI Specification (OAS) 3.0 specification syntax.
 - Design RESTful endpoints using resources, methods, parameters, and response types.
-- Structure a RAML project with data types, examples, and traits for reuse.
+- Structure a OAS project with data types, examples, and traits for reuse.
 - Validate and test APIs using Mocking Service in Anypoint Design Center.

 ## Business Context